Ufouria: The Saga: Reception

 Ufouria: The Saga on the Nintendo Entertainment System received mixed reception from critics since its release.
 Famitsu's four reviewers proclaimed that Ufouria's characters were cute but strange due to their unique animations.
 They also commended the game's controls for being responsive.
 GamePro's Slasher Quan stated that Ufouria is "a mildly amusing foray into a world straight from Mario Land, but that just means it's a kick to play."
 Quan noted that the game was reminiscent of Super Mario Bros.
 2 due to each character having their own abilities.
 He also gave positive remarks to its graphics, sound, gameplay, fun factor and challenge.
 VideoGames & Computer Entertainment's Chris Bieniek claimed that Ufouria had better sound effects and music than most 16-bit releases.
-Bieniek noted its character-switching mechanic, and stated that the "cute" visuals "cute" were colorful and animated but simple in structure.
+Bieniek noted its character-switching mechanic, and stated that the "cute" visuals were colorful and animated but simple in structure.
 Hobby Consolas' José Luis Sanz concurred with Quan in regards to the title being similar to Super Mario Bros.
 2 gameplay-wise.
 Luis Sanz commended its sound and controls but criticized the graphics for being simplistic and monotonous, as well as the low number of enemy sprites on-screen.
 Sanz ultimately regarded Ufouria as a simple arcade-style platformer for younger players.

 Superjuegos' Antonio Greppi called Ufouria to be a "worthy successor to the Super Mario saga, but with fewer arcade characteristics."
 Greppi praised its colorful graphics, difficulty and originality, but criticized the music for being repetitive.
 Micromanía's J.G.V. felt mixed about the game's originality, lack of variety in the action, simple visuals, animations and low difficulty, but aspects such as the sound and use of passwords were commended.
 Finnish magazine Nintendo Lehti gave positive remarks to its audiovisual presentation, gameplay and overall challenge.
 Video Games' Jan Barysch felt that Ufouria was a solid platform game "with a good dose of wit."
 Barysch commended the game's exploration component for being motivating and fun, though he remarked that more experienced players will feel underchallenged for not being difficult.
 However, he felt very mixed regarding its audiovisual aspect.